awakenine/PhotoPhone/README.md

 We have a key part: **BEARDPOWER**

-That's enough for this image.
-Let's move to the next file.

 ## qrpolarcode

 Word "polar" seems to be a hint.
 Let's search in Google words "polar imagemagick".
-Firsh or second result:

 [http://www.imagemagick.org/Usage/distorts/](http://www.imagemagick.org/Usage/distorts/)